GeneMatch with a sperm donor or an egg donor

 An autosomal dominant disease occurs if one copy of a gene is mutated.
 This means that one of the biological parents must carry the mutated gene, and as a result, the individual will also be affected by the disease.
 Other family members will often have the same disease.

-Sperm banks thoroughly screen all donors for autosomal dominant diseases during the approval process.
-So, no further testing is conducted for this type of genetic disorders.
+All our egg and sperm donors are thoroughly screened for autosomal dominant conditions during the approval process.
+Therefore, no additional testing is carried out for this type of genetic condition.

 Women and men have different sets of sex chromosomes—XX for women and XY for men.